dpt/ChaseHQ/README.md

 You may have to do both.

-See https://youtu.be/BGVI0TbePsQ for a short video of me running Spectrum Analyser to find out how the game builds the back buffer up.
+See https://youtu.be/BGVI0TbePsQ for a short video of me running Spectrum Analyser to find out how the game builds its back buffer up.

 ## POKES

 If you're not interested in the disassembly itself then a nice byproduct is POKEs to make the game easier, harder, or just different:

 Infinite Credits
 POKE 39998,166

 Infinite Time
 POKE 39937,0

 1 Hit To Capture
 POKE 46351,62

 Infinite Turbos
 POKE 45221,0

+Affect Car Spawn Rate
+POKE 23834,&lt;spawn rate&gt;  -- 20 is the default for Stage 1.
+10 would spawn twice as often.

+Set Level Colour
+POKE 23796,&lt;attribute byte&gt;  -- 112 is black on yellow, as for Stage 1.
+96 would give black on green.
+POKE 23797,&lt;attribute byte&gt;

 ## RELATED